Frequently Asked Questions

 - How do I avoid my students' exams being scheduled at the same time as their school and family commitments?

-Please indicate the dates to be avoided in the same manner as a normal special request.
+Please indicate the dates to be avoided in the Unsuitable Dates section of your entry form.

 - What additional requirements apart from the practical exam do my candidates need to complete their qualification

 From Sixth Grade up to LMusA, candidates need to complete Theory, Musicianship or Music Craft exams before they receive their certificate for their practical exam.
 The Additional Requirements are outlined in the current Manual of Syllabuses.

 - One of my students didn't receive the National Certificate.